 For a limited time, we will permit Girl Scouts to individually or as a small troop complete our Explore NBG Patch, Brownie Bug Badge, Junior Flower Badge, and/or Outdoor Art programs as self-guided opportunities that include the corresponding patch or badge*.

 *Self-guided programs must be registered through NBG.
 Girl Scouts will not be permitted to participate without a scheduled reservation.
-Scouts will be provided their work materials and a badge upon check in.
+Scouts will be provided their work materials and a badge or patch upon check in.
 At that time, they will be able to explore the Garden, and complete the required activities.

 Program times are available at any point during the week, and must be booked at least a week in advance of the intended visit date.
 All program rates include Garden admission.
 NBG Member adults are permitted to chaperone Scout programs for free.
-Even if a member of the Garden, the $12/scout fee must be paid to receive the program materials and patch or badge.
+Even if a member of the Garden, the Scout fee must be paid to receive the program materials and patch or badge.